An authentic little fishing village under the smoke of a big city

 We walk narrow streets with shops full of life and dried fish.
-We cross a bridge over the river.
-We watch as a fishing boat full of fresh catch moors at the quay.
-We see several customers ready to buy as they know that you cannot get fish any fresher than this.
+Cross a bridge over the river, we watch as a fishing boat full of fresh catch moors at the quay.
+Several customers are ready to buy as they know that you cannot get fish any fresher than this.
 The owner of the boat is negotiating with customers on the quay.
-On the boat, a woman on the boat is ready to weigh the fish the customers select.
+On the boat, a woman is ready to weigh the fish the customers select.
 No modern technology here.
 She uses an old fashioned scale: two plates connected by a cord, hanging around her neck.
 One plate has a weight, the other one the merchandise.
 We want to stay and watch, but we are not buying anything and hurt business so we are shooed away quickly.

 A village on stilts

 We get deeper into the village.
 We cross another bridge when we hear a tour guide claim “this is “the spot” for the best picture of the village on stilts”.
 And indeed on the other side of the bridge we see a total different part of the village.
 It’s a unique village of fishermen’s houses built on stilts.